 For some women, micro braids are a mainstay, while other girls just dabble in them.
 Whatever your approach to the style is, these ‘dos provide tons of inspiration.
 Rock your mini plaits freely hanging, try different updos and half up styles or use invisible braids as a chance to get full, voluminous curls.

-Micro Braids, Invisible Braids and Micro Twists
+Micro and Invisible Braids

 Their major advantage is in manageability.
 Your favorite layered ‘dos, side-swept hairstyles, buns, ponytails, and top knots are just getting more visually interesting and easier to style!